The Copenhagen Full-time MBA

-The final term encourages you to use your knowledge of how organisations and markets operate in order to lead in innovative ways.
+The third term encourages you to use your knowledge of how organisations and markets operate in order to lead in innovative ways.

 You will then learn about how to develop the organisational capabilities to manage innovation processes in organisations, and how to link these processes to strategic decisions (Innovation Management).